-Second part In this part of the lab we will study what are called order statistics of random variables.
+Second part This part of the lab studies what are called the order statistics of random variables.
 The first order statistics we will examine are the maximum and minimum of the random variables.

-• Two more functions we will use a lot in this course are max and min.
-Try max(10,14)

-and record the result.
+• Two more functions that are used a lot in probability are max and min.
+Try and record the result.